arthai-marketplace

 The skill — when we ship a new /otel-setup

-/plugin update sentinel@arthai-marketplace
+/plugin marketplace update arthai

 /reload-plugins